 - You want to avoid the stress of managing a property

-In conclusion, neither of the strategy you choose, one thing you should always do is to evaluate your goals and compare the pros and cons mentioned above, through this, you can make better decisions you won’t regret later in future.
+In conclusion, depending on the strategy you choose, you should evaluate your goals and compare the pros and cons mentioned above, and, through this, make an informed decision which benefits you now and in the future.